New study questions the effectiveness of colonoscopies - Local News 8

 But this study has some limitations that experts say need to be sorted out before doctors and patients give up on colonoscopies for cancer screening.

-“I don’t think anyone should be canceling their colonoscopy,” said Dr. Jason Dominitz is the national director of gastroenterology for the Veterans Health Administration.
+“I don’t think anyone should be canceling their colonoscopy,” said Dr. Jason Dominitz, the national director of gastroenterology for the Veterans Health Administration.

-“We know that colon cancer screening works,” he said in an interview with CNN.
-Dominitiz co-authored an editorial which ran alongside the study.
+“We know that colon cancer screening works,” said Dominitiz, who also co-authored an editorial that ran alongside the study.

 There are several options for colorectal cancer screening.
-Those include stool tests which check for the presence of blood or cancer cells, and a test called sigmoidoscopy, which looks only at the lower part of the colon.
+Those include stool tests that check for blood or cancer cells and a test called sigmoidoscopy, which looks only at the lower part of the colon.
 Both have been shown to reduce both cancer incidence and colorectal cancer deaths.

 “Those other tests work through colonoscopy,” Dominitz said.
 “They identify people at high risk who would benefit from colonoscopy, then the colonoscopy is done and removes polyps, for example, that prevents the individual from getting colon cancer in the first place, or it identifies colon cancer at a treatable stage.”